Deborah, Joe, and Christa Troester in front of Victoria Falls last Christmas.

 Joe and Deborah Troester

 Joe and Deborah have been ELCA—Global Mission missionaries serving in several African countries since 2006.
-Most recently, they lived in Lusaka, Zambia, where they are serving with the Evangelical Lutheran Church in Zambia (ELCZa).
+Most recently, they lived in Lusaka, Zambia, where they worked with the Evangelical Lutheran Church in Zambia (ELCZa).
 Their daughter, Christa, is a senior at the University of Southern California, where she is studying French and Film & Television Production (on-line, from her off-campus apartment right now!)